btp-automation-scenarios/terramate-orchestrate/blog/blogpost.md

 Same setup possible in CI/CD and locally

 Documentation ... you find somehow everything, but the new features need some morelove when it comes ot documentation and sample code.
 Adoption is easier and so is getting feedback

+VS Code Syntax error in the experimental artifacts.
+It seems not to recognize that the features are active

+Wish for improvement: filtering already in the scripts

 ### Where to find the code